Andaman Islands transport - Complete Guide

 If you find few days voyage by the ocean romantic, I would like to advice against it.
 Indian State Ocean ships are full of cockroaches, rats and there is nothing to see on the way, but the ocean.
 Once you reach the archipelago and you will anyway travel between the islands, thus you will enjoy plenty of boat cruises.
 Also, cost wise, there is nothing to save by boat travel.
 Count the cost of the boat ticket and food for 3 to 5 days and your total will be no less than a low-cost ticket.
 Therefore, the only adequate route to the Andaman Islands is to fly.

-Today, flights to Port Blair originate from Delhi, Calcutta and Chennai.
+As of 2018, flights to Port Blair originated from Delhi, Calcutta and Chennai only.
+Today (August 2019) Hyderabad and Bangalore also have direct connections with the Andaman Islands.
+There is also a talk of opening Digipur airport for commercial flights.
 The one way ticket price is 80 to 100 € (100-120$) maximum, even at a peak of the season.

 So far, it is only possible to fly to Port Blair from India.
 I can imagine that, sooner or later, there will be flights from Thailand, Malaysia or Singapore.
 That will be the turning point, when massive tourism will come to Andamans.
 Visit Andaman Islands before that happens.